sheikhdiallo/COM304_FOUNDATION_1/workup/session5/docs/IntroToCPULator.md

 I have added comments below so help you understand the assembly program.

 ```
-push {r4, lr}               // at the start of the function call push r4 and lr Link Register onto the stack
+push {r4, lr}               // At the start of the function call push r4 and lr Link Register onto the stack
+                            // This preserves the r4 data and the LR location for when we return from our program.
-movw r0, #30316 ; 0x766c    // fill bottom 16 bits of 32 bit register with 0x766c
+movw r0, #30316 ; 0x766c    // Fill bottom 16 bits of 32 bit register r0 with 0x766c
-movt r0, #1 ; x0x1          // fill top 16 bits of 32 bit register with 0x1  (so r0 points to address 0x1766c )
+movt r0, #1 ; x0x1          // Fill top 16 bits of 32 bit register r0 with 0x1 (so r0 points to address 0x1766c )
-bl 0x8ab0 (0x8ab0: printf)  // call printf function
+bl 0x8ab0 (0x8ab0: printf)  // Call printf function by branching to its address
-mov r0 #0 ; 0x0             // clear r0 (this is the return value 0 )
+mov r0 #0 ; 0x0             // Clear r0 to 0 (this is the return value 0 )
-pop {r4,pc}                 // restore r4 and jump to next instruction which was in link register
+pop {r4,pc}                 // Restore r4 and jump to next instruction which was in link register
 ```

 If we look at memory location 0x1766c we can see it contains the string "Hello, world".
+So the program is passing the address of the "Hello, world" string as an argument to the `printf` function.

 ![alt text](../docs/images/HelloWorldDissassembly2.png "Figure HelloWorldDissassembly2.png")